The Sacrament of Baptism

 Unfortunately, we have no child minding facility.
 Please plan early and arrange someone to look after your child/children while attending the meeting.

 Yes, you can be Baptised, but the process is different.
-In order for Baptising an adult, the candidate needs to prepare through RCIA (Rite of Christian Initiation of Adults) program.
-Please visit the RCIA information page on this website for more details.
+In order for Baptising an adult, the candidate needs to prepare through OCIA (Order of Christian Initiation of Adults) program.
+Please visit the OCIA information page on this website for more details.

 Alternatively you may please contact the Parish Office during the office hours.